jacob670/jacob670/README.md

 # Jacob Esteves
 Hi!
-I'm currently a second-year student pursuing a double major in Computer Science and Cybersecurity.
+I'm currently a 3rd year student pursuing a double major in Computer Science and Cybersecurity.
 I am passionate about building, creating, and problem solving projects and applications of all sorts.

 ## 📚 💻 Areas of Interest
 - Cloud Computing